 Privacy and Security

-State of Play: In October, the administration released its Fall Unified Agenda of Regulatory and Deregulatory Actions and is considering rulemaking on the Health Insurance Portability and Accountability Act (HIPAA).
-It is anticipated that the Department of Health and Human Services’ (HHS) Office for Civil Rights (OCR) will release a request for information (RFI) to solicit views on barriers to coordinated care imposed by HIPAA rules and an RFI on the distribution and disclosure of civil monetary penalties to those harmed by HIPAA violations.
-Additionally, OCR is considering changes to the HIPAA privacy rule regarding uses and disclosures of protected health information in an effort to address the opioid epidemic.
+State of Play: In December, the Department of Health and Human Services’ (HHS) Office for Civil Rights (OCR) released a request for information (RFI) to solicit views on barriers to coordinated care imposed by the Health Insurance Portability and Accountability Act (HIPAA) rules and on proposed changes to the HIPAA privacy rule regarding uses and disclosures of protected health information in an effort to address the opioid epidemic.
+Additionally, OCR is considering an RFI on the distribution and disclosure of civil monetary penalties to those harmed by HIPAA violations.
 In Congress, privacy continues to be a top priority.
 The Senate Committee on Commerce, Science, and Transportation has held several hearings on consumer privacy and has begun work on a new national privacy framework.
 The Food and Drug Administration (FDA) has made efforts to strengthen the agency’s medical device cybersecurity program, issuing draft guidance for medical device cybersecurity.

 HLC Position: HLC leads a broad group of organizations, collectively known as the Confidentiality Coalition, to ensure that policymakers strike the right balance between the protection of confidential health information and the information-sharing needed to provide the very best quality of care.
 The coalition is active with Congress and the administration on policies related to data exchange, privacy, data security, and cybersecurity.
 Members believe that regulatory clarity is key to securing health information flow and support efforts to create a uniform national privacy standard, based on the HIPAA privacy rule, rather than the inconsistent and conflicting state laws that currently supersede federal regulation.